alentodorov/real-dark-mirror/README.md

 ```
 pip install -r requirements.txt
 export OPENAI_API_KEY=your_api_key
-update name variable in main,py to your name
+update name variable in main.py to your name
 update folder_path to your Markdown files
 ```
 After, just update the `prompt` var to ask yourself something.